 Is CBD Oil Legal?

-At the federal level, marijuana and its extracts are still considered Schedule I substances under the Controlled Substances Act.
+At the federal level, marijuana and its extracts that contain THC are still considered Schedule I substances under the Controlled Substances Act.
 There have been measures put into place to allow states to make their own regulations, but it is important to realize that it is still not legal at the federal level.

-How to take CBD Oil
+How to Take CBD Oil

 Here are the four ways to use CBD: